zigford/snapd/README.md

 # snapd
-Gentoo overlay dedicated for snap packaging
+Gentoo overlay dedicated to provide snapd for installing snap packages in Gentoo.

+Keeping in sync with [snapd](https://github.com/snapcore/snapd)